WhiskeyYankee/EDAmigo/README.md

 fires_boxCox_Trans$boxCox_Results
 ```

 In the results above we get a warning that one or more of the variables did not converge in the specified lambda_1 range.
 Looking at the function output we see that the Lat variable does not have a lower bound and that the selected lambda_1 value is equal to -3.
 This is the variable that did not converge in the specified range.
-We can also see that the Anderson Darling statistic for the transformation Lat variable did not change by much.
+We can also see that the Anderson Darling statistic for the transformed Lat variable did not change by much.
 In fact, as we expand the lambda range, the Anderson Darling statistic for Latitude doesn't improve by more than a few points.
 This is a variable that doesn't benefit much from a power transformation.

 We also observe in the function output that while the LocalIncidentIdentifier becomes more normal with a power transformation, it does so at the cost of increasing the number of number of outliers in the transformed data.
 Here we consider any values that fall outside the whiskers of a box plot to be outliers.
 This is indication that we might not want to transform this value either.